Exploring the Garden for Beneficial Insects!

 Like many, during these challenging times, I’ve turned to home gardening!
 I’ve used gardening as an opportunity to reconnect with nature and clear my head, all while staying close to home during the quarantine.

 Interested in home gardening?
 Need to build a raised garden bed frame?
-Check out this amazing video on the NCAT Youtube page with Jeremy Prater!
+Check out this amazing video on the NCAT YouTube channel with Jeremy Prater!

 Over the course of these summer months, I’ve grown a variety of fruits and vegetables, including eggplant, tomatoes, melons, summer squash, zucchini, peppers, tomatillos, and even herbs and flowers.
 Since home gardening is often at a very small scale, it can allow for more time to dedicate to monitoring and tending.
 I’ve been able to carefully monitor my garden’s water moisture, soil quality, and plant health, as well as identify plant diseases, pests, and beneficial insects.